fnv234/61040-portfolio/assignments/assignment1.md

 Key takeaway: Current resources are fragmented, static, and biased toward popular tourist locations.
 This leaves room for a dynamic and community-driven discovery tool tailored to photographers.

-Limitations: Current tools help browse photos, but not actively discover or filter for unique photography spots that fit a user's aesthetic style.
+Limitations: Current tools help browse photos, but not actively discover or filter for unique photography spots (that are personalized to the user).

 ## Features of a Solution
 1. **Choosing a good matcha place**